Layerpath/layerpath-docs/docs/demos/overview.md

 ---
-sidebar_position: 1
+sidebar_position: 0
 ---

-# Experience the Power of Interactive Demos
+# Overview

-Interactive demos are one of LayerPath's most powerful features, allowing you to create engaging, clickable product demonstrations that let your audience experience your product firsthand.
+Interactive demos are one of Layerpath's most powerful features, allowing you to create engaging, clickable product demonstrations that let your audience experience your product firsthand.

 ## What Are Interactive Demos?